 demonstrated below.

-While your Artifact is uploading we make some modifications to the device so we can see the effect of the deployment later.
-On your device, run the following command to install a text editor:
+While your Artifact is uploading, we make some modifications to the device so we can see the effect of the deployment later.

-You can now run vim
+You can now check the /greetings.txt

-this modification is not part of your system snapshot created above.
+Note that this modification is not part of your system snapshot created above.

 Once the Artifact upload in Step 3 has finished, go to the DEPLOYMENTS tab and click CREATE DEPLOYMENT in order to deploy it to your device.